dominik-stumpf/portfolio/static/weblogs-md/2F03czpw.md

 ## The benefits

 - Dynamic content generation.
 This goes for styles as well.
-Allow for import and export of variables making your documents less hard coded.
+Allow for import and export of variables making your documents less hard coded. -- This is also closely related to a drawback.

 - Rich interactivity by external components or by utilizing Javascript on HTML elements inside the document.

-- Component reusability.
-The Markdown can blend in well with the rest of the design system.
+- Component reusability. -- The Markdown can blend in well with the rest of the design system.

 ## The drawbacks

-- If `import` happens, the document will become something called a collaborator, a thing that requires dependencies to function. -- The Markdown file is **no longer stand-alone.**
+- If `import` happens, the document will become a _collaborator_, a thing that requires dependencies to function. -- The Markdown file is **no longer stand-alone.**

 - You need to have programming and Javascript knowledge to be able to fully understand the document. -- This is against the original philosophy of Markdown.